UIS Model of Online Education

 - Online student support

-The Career Development Center and Center for Teaching and Learning both offer extensive services for our online students.
+The Career Development Center and The Learning Hub both offer extensive services for our online students.

 - Entire degrees moved online, not individual courses